Automating-GIS-processes/site/docs/lessons/lesson-2/overview.md

 - read and write spatial data from and to common file formats,
 - filter and re-group data by spatial and non-spatial characteristics, and
-- manage and transformt a data set’s coordinate reference system.
+- manage and transform a data set’s coordinate reference system.

 % ## Lesson video